Kandy-IO/kandy-cpaas-ios-sdk/tutorials/GetStarted.md

 configuration.restServerPort = @"443";
 configuration.useSecureConnection = YES;
 ```
+4. Getting access and id token is explained in [**Getting Access and Id Token from $KANDY$**](#getting-access-and-id-token-from-kandy) section in detail.

-4. When all configurations are set correctly, connect method can be called as following.
+5. When all configurations are set correctly, connect method can be called as following.

 *Swift Code:*
 ```swift